Genesis Owusu

-Early years
+Early life and education

-Genesis Owusu was born Kofi Owusu-Ansah on 17 August 1998 in Koforidua, Ghana.
+Genesis Owusu was born Kofi Owusu-Ansah in 1998 in Koforidua, Ghana.
 His older brother, Kojo (born ca. 1994), is also a rapper who performs as Citizen Kay.
 The family migrated to Canberra, Australia in 2000.

 He was dubbed "Genesis" by Kojo in primary school, who told his friends that his younger brother is Kofi: "his friends were like 'oh, what's your brother's name?' and he said 'Coffee' and they just didn't believe him, for whatever reason.
 So he just apparently made Genesis up on the spot, and since then it's just stuck."
 Owusu completed a Bachelor of Journalism at the University of Canberra in 2018.
-He designs and makes his own clothes and started a fashion line, Pur.